 Samsung Galaxy Watch Ultra vs. Watch 5 Pro: Should you upgrade?

-Samsung gave the Watch Ultra and 5 Pro the same battery capacity, but they're very different in many other respects like performance, display, and sensors.
+Samsung gave the Watch Ultra and 5 Pro the same battery capacity, but they're very different in many other respects, such as performance, display, and sensors.

 Faster, heavier, pricier

-The Galaxy Watch Ultra has two generations of upgrades that make it an objectively better smartwatch than the Galaxy Watch 5 Pro, but boosts to the CPU, display, health sensors, GPS, and other areas burn through the same 590mAh capacity faster, as well as make it thicker and weightier on your wrist.
-If you can accept these tradeoffs and the higher price, it's one of the best watches of the year.
+The Galaxy Watch Ultra has two generations of upgrades that make it an objectively better smartwatch than the Galaxy Watch 5 Pro.
+However, boosts to the CPU, display, health sensors, GPS, and other areas burn through the same 590mAh capacity faster, as well as making it thicker and weightier on your wrist.
+If you can accept these tradeoffs and the higher price, it's one of the year's best watches.

 For